ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Revised pressure/forced touch and added option to always use time instead of pressure.

 ### 0.4.0 (2020-05-13)
-* (sbormann) Major change using socket.io without conn.js wich leads to a much faster initial connection.
+* (sbormann) Major change using socket.io without conn.js which leads to a much faster initial connection.
 * (sbormann) Improved loading and scrolling for popups.

 ### 0.3.7 (2020-05-06)